pchapin/riskysim/README.md

 $ wasm-pack --version
 ```

-The Rust core needs to be build separately as follows:
+The Rust core needs to be built separately as follows:

 ```bash
 $ cd rust-core